TilBln/proxmox-dynamic-ip6-prefix/README.md

   address xxxx:
   gateway xxxx::
 ```
-a fitting address and the gateway address are stated in the output of rdisc6 vmbr0.
+a fitting address and the gateway address are stated in the output of rdisc6 vmbr0:
+- add a suffix like 100 between :: and /64 of your prefix stated in the command output, that's your address
+- in the last line of the command output, use the link-local address behind "from" (e.g. fe80::xxx) as your gateway

 then do ```ifreload -a```